nmestrada/crowdsourced-papers-frontend/CONTRIBUTING.md

 Only maintainers can merge into the master branch.
 If you want to take on this role, let us know in the [Discord](https://discord.gg/V6kzVAS) chat.
 We would like to have a few people with this role so the project is not dependent on one or two people.

+Maintainers also help keep our dependencies up to date by merging pull requests submitted by [dependabot](https://github.com/COVID-science-engine/crowdsourced-papers-frontend/labels/dependencies).

 Whenever changes are merged into master, there is an automatic deployment to Heroku.
 If for any reason this breaks the website, you should [revert the pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/reverting-a-pull-request) and let the author know.

 ## Roadmap